 This course provides students with hands-on experience using presentation graphics software.
 Students will develop skills common to most presentation graphics software by developing a wide variety of presentations.
-Emphasis is on planning, developing, and editing functions associated with presentations.
-(Dual listed as OAD246) Code C
+Emphasis is on planning, developing and editing functions associated with presentations.
+Upon completion, the student should be able to demonstrate the ability to design and produce a business presentation.
+In addition, this course will help prepare the student for the Microsoft PowerPoint 2010 certification.
+(Dually listed as OAD246) Code C with database management.
+Upon completion, the student should be able to demonstrate the ability to create and manipulate database files and format output as documents and reports.
+In addition, this course will help prepare the student for the Microsoft Access 2010 certification.
+(Dually listed as OAD244) Code C